 Self-defense is considered a “perfect defense,” meaning you automatically qualify for a full acquittal if the defense succeeds.
 However, even with a top criminal attorney, it can be difficult to prove all of the requirements for self defense, particularly in a case involving murder.
 When it’s impossible to prove self defense in a murder case though, it may still be possible to argue that the defendant used “imperfect self defense” though, which will at least serve as a partial defense to the charges in the state of California.

 How Self Defense Normally Works

-In order for a lawyer to mount a successful argument for self defense, he must be able to show the client reasonably believed:
+For a lawyer to mount a successful argument for self defense, he must be able to show the client reasonably believed:

-The last point can be particularly difficult to prove in murder cases where the victim was not armed or extremely violent as you can only use deadly force for a deadly threat.
+The last point can be particularly difficult to prove in murder cases where the victim was not armed or extremely violent, as you can only use deadly force to respond to a deadly threat.
 For self defense to justify homicide, you must be able to show that a reasonable person would have acted the same way.

 Imperfect Self Defense Definition

 This defense was first established under the 1979 California Supreme Court case of People Vs. Flannel, which is why sometimes called the Flannel Doctrine.
 For the defense to work, the jury must accept that someone believed: